Download the Code of Federal Regulations in XML.

 §211.103 Administration of preference.

 The purpose of this part is to define veterans' preference and the administration of preference in Federal employment.
 (5 U.S.C.
-2108)
+2108, 2108a)

-For purposes of preference in Federal employment the following definitions apply:
+For the purposes of preference in Federal employment, the following definitions apply:

-(a) Veteran means a person who has been discharged or released from active duty in the armed forces under honorable conditions performed—
+(a) Veteran means a person who has been discharged or released from active duty in the armed forces under honorable conditions, or who has a certification as defined in paragraph (h) of this section, if the active duty service was performed:

 (5) During the period beginning August 2, 1990, and ending January 2, 1992; or

-(6) For more than 180 consecutive days, other than for training, any part of which occurred during the period beginning September 11, 2001, and ending on the date prescribed by Presidential proclamation or by law as the last day of Operation Iraqi Freedom.
+(6) For more than 180 consecutive days, other than for training, any part of which occurred during the period beginning September 11, 2001, and ending on August 31, 2010, the last day of Operation Iraqi Freedom.

-(b) Disabled Veteran means a person who has been discharged or released from active duty in the armed forces under honorable conditions performed at any time and who has established the present existence of a service-connected disability or is receiving compensation, disability retirement benefits, or pension because of a statute administered by the Department of Veterans Affairs or a military department.
+(b) Disabled Veteran means a person who has been discharged or released from active duty in the armed forces under honorable conditions performed at any time, or who has a certification as defined in paragraph (h) of this section, and who has established the present existence of a service-connected disability or is receiving compensation, disability retirement benefits, or a pension because of a statute administered by the Department of Veterans Affairs or a military department.

 §211.103 Administration of preference.

 Agencies are responsible for making all preference determinations except for preference based on a common law marriage.
-Such a claim should be referred to OPM's General Counsel for decision.
+Such a claim must be referred to OPM's General Counsel for decision.